 The YTL Power Group has a long-standing commitment to ensuring that its businesses are viable and sustainable on a long-term basis.
 The Board oversees governance of the YTL Power Group’s sustainability matters which includes setting its environmental, social and governance (“ESG”) strategies, priorities and targets, overseeing the progress of ESG strategy and performance and reviewing and addressing the YTL Power Group’s material ESG risks and opportunities.
 Further information can be found in the ESG Report in the Annual Report and the “ESG” section on the Company’s website at www.ytlpowerinternational.com.

-YTL Power’s ESG Committee is chaired by the Managing Director, Dato’ Yeoh Seok Hong, and comprises the Heads of the Legal, Corporate Finance and Project Development divisions, together with departmental heads with responsibility for ESG matters from key subsidiaries.
+YTL Power’s ESG Committee is chaired by the Managing Director, Dato’ Yeoh Seok Hong, and comprises the Chief Sustainability Officer, Heads of the Legal, Corporate Finance and Project Development divisions, together with departmental heads with responsibility for ESG matters from key subsidiaries.

 The ESG Committee supports the Board to set the high-level ESG direction and strategic focus, oversees the implementation of ESG strategies and related matters and reviews, and monitors and provides the YTL Power Group’s ESG strategic plans and initiatives across its value chain.
 The ESG Committee reports to the Board on an annual basis or more frequently, as and when needed.